puneet-97/planet-blog/README.md

 # planet-blog

-**planet-blog** is a Medium-like blogging platform built with Next.js.
+**planet-blog** is a Medium-like blogging platform built with Next.js and TypeScript (Next.TS).
 This project showcases features such as user authentication, article management, comments, and a rich text editor.

 ## Features